kuanrongchan/STAGES/README.md

     - Bar plot height
         - Customise the height of the bar plots in pixels.
-        - The range is from 200 to 1600 px.
+        - The range is from 200 to 1600 px

-NOTE: Larger gene sets like Gene Ontology (GO) may take longer to run than other gene sets
+NOTE: Larger gene sets like Gene Ontology (GO) may take longer to run than other gene sets.

 ## GSEA Preranked Analysis